Magnificent Munchers Food School

 Children aged 8-10 require a different approach.
 Children are encouraged to learn about the food using a more constructive and exploring approach which remains fun but is more factual rather than imaginative.

-In both group settings, there will be children with similar difficulties to each other.
+In the group settings, there will be children with similar difficulties to each other.
 Some will have a strength with aspects of their food tolerance whilst they may struggle with another aspect of a food.
 The children can be the role model at times which allows for positive reinforcement and increased self-esteem during eating as well as watching others when they are struggling with a food.
 This is much easier for the children to cope with rather than being in a group with children who do not have any eating difficulties which the child who struggles may view they are never going to be as good as so they may not try.

 Each group will consist of a maximum of 6 children with the OT and 2 therapy assistants at each session.
-The Speech Therapist will attend the assessment session and at least one further session.

 Food schools are held at variety of locations across the Hertfordshire area with a suitable food preparation area.
 These aren’t usually held within an individuals home.